bfuchs18/R01_Marketing/docs/DataManual.md

 3) Somewhat False for Me
 4) Very False for Me

 Scoring: The mean of the responses is computed if there are no missing responses.
-Note, although there are 24 items, only 20 are used in scoring as there are 4 filler items
+Note, although there are 24 items, only 20 are used in scoring as there are 4 filler items.
+Scoring was implemented using [dataprepr](#dataprepr).

 Subscales:
 * Behavioral Inhibition System (BIS)